 - What could we do to improve our subscription / service?

-To get the most responses, we recommend keeping your survey as short as possible.
+These are great questions to ask if you’re wondering what to say when a customer wants to cancel or has already canceled.
+And to get the most responses, we recommend keeping your survey as short as possible.
 In other words, choose your questions wisely.

 Here are a few other revealing cancellation questions you might consider asking:

 - Is there anything we could have done differently?

 - What was the greatest benefit you got from the product / service?